Man facing extradition seeking to delay proceedings, court told - NewsBreak

 However, the 34-year-old claims to be Arthur Knight, a victim of mistaken identity who has never been to America.

-Crown agent Advocate Depute Paul Harvey said police went to the hospital to make inquiries about the man’s condition and were informed that an X-ray showed a slight deterioration and that he had a fever.
+Crown agent Advocate Depute Paul Harvey said police went to the hospital to make inquiries about Rossi’s condition and were informed that an X-ray showed a slight deterioration and that he had a fever.

 He told the court: “This is the second hearing in a row that this has happened on the eve of the hearing.
 There seems to be a sudden, not entirely explained deterioration.